ozfortress/ozfortress_docs/docs/rules/sixes.md

 The top four teams of the Regular Season participate in Page Playoffs as described [here](/rules/global/#261-page-playoffs).

 ### 2.3.
 Premier & High Regular Season Map Selection
 For Premier and High seasonal matches following our two map format, there will be four maps to choose from.
-The **home team** is awarded the first map pick.
+The **Home Team** is awarded the first map pick.

 1. **Home Team bans** a map.
 2. **Away Team bans** a map.